-Removing the Fear of Doing Network Marketing
+What if we could remove the Fear of Network Marketing for our Prospects?

 When we give our “spill” about Network Marketing, the prospect immediately puts up their defenses.

 “I need to find a flaw.
 If I don’t want to do this business, I will need an objection or an excuse to get rid of you.”

 To fix this problem on social media, we can tell prospects in a private message that it is okay for them to tell us that our business is not for them.
 And, they don’t need a reason to turn our business down.

 We should do this before we start our presentation.

 “Let me tell you about my business.
 And at the end, you can decide if it fits you or not.
 That is up to you.”